riapi/riapi/level-1.md

 ### Upscaling

 Based on [surveys][4], users do not expect images to be upscaled above their original size.
-This makes sense for bandwith and image quality reasons, but can be disconcerting if HTML layout depends upon a certain result.
+This makes sense for bandwidth and image quality reasons, but can be disconcerting if HTML layout depends upon a certain result.
 Thus, it is important that the behavior can be controlled.

 * `scale`=`down` (default): If the constraints are larger than the source image, the resulting image will use the source dimensions instead, foregoing any cropping, padding, or stretching.
 * `scale`=`both`: Enables upscaling.
 Images will be upscaled to match constrains and may be cropped, padded, or stretched in order to modify the aspect ratio.
 * `scale`=`canvas`: Enables upscaling of the canvas, but not the image.
-Above the original image size, padding will be used to reach the requestd dimensions.
+Above the original image size, padding will be used to reach the requested dimensions.

 ### Mime-type